 A second ancient profession was ministry.
 Someone in each village or tribe was looked to for help in answering spiritual questions.
 Whether this person was called a shaman, priest, priestess, minister, or some other name, he or she ministered to the spiritual needs of the people.
 This ancient public servant was a predecessor of today’s priests, pastors, rabbis, and other clergy.

 There was a need for a third “professional” in ancient communities.
 In virtually every tribe, village, or settlement, someone was needed to resolve disputes about property and personal rights - to decide what those rights were, when those rights had been violated, and how violations of those rights would be remedied.
 In their need, the people of ancient communities turned to a Solomon-like person to heal societal divisions, resolve disputes, and record the rules or “laws” for the future.
-This ancient public servant was a predecessor of today’s mediators, arbitrators, and judges. "
+This ancient public servant was a predecessor of today’s mediators, arbitrators, and judges. "--David T. Link

 So again, I welcome you to our noble profession.
 Whether you seek to practice law in the private or public sectors, or in law-related or other careers, know that your education will serve you well in your life’s journey.
 As you navigate your options and callings, we invite you to use the CSO‘s counselors, programs and resources to help guide you.